anandson47/anandson47/README.md

 - 👋 Hey friends, my name is Anand Vijay.
 I'm from Kerala , India
 - 👀 I’m interested in learning various new technologies out there and I am a learner and a new entrant into the world of the development.
-- 🌱 I’m currently learning Ethical Hacking and Block Chain Development(The whole web3 , smart contract world seems increasingly interesting.)
+- 🌱 I’m currentlyfocusing on Generative AI implementation in my normal projects.
 - 💞️ I’m looking to collaborate on any projects based on full stack development using React, Spring , Express, Node.
 - 📫 You can contact me on my email : anandson47@gmail.com